OnikKhachatryan/ZAYKOSHIK-project-template-/README.md

 #  ZAYKOSHIK — Modern React Web App

-ZaykoShik is a stylish, fully responsive React web application built to showcase UI interactivity, rich components, and user engagement tools.
+ZAYKOSHIK is a stylish, fully responsive React web application built to showcase UI interactivity, rich components, and user engagement tools.
 It serves as a creative template or personal web presence, combining cutting-edge libraries and clean design.

 ---